iamniting/ocs/mongodb/README.md

 ```
 # cd ocs/mongodb
 ```

 ## Configuring and running workload using scripts

-Edit the following params in the deploy-mongodb.sh file to suite your cluster / requirements
+Edit the following parameters in the deploy-mongodb.sh file to suite your cluster / requirements
 ```
-name -> this is the name of the pvc which gets created
+name -> This is the name of the pvc which gets created
 nameSpace -> A new namespace which gets created where mongodb will be deployed.
-storageClass -> name of the storageclass
+storageClass -> Name of the storageclass
 ```

-## Run the following command to deploy mongodb
+Run the following command to deploy mongodb and ycsb

 ```
 # sh deploy-mongodb.sh
+# sh ycsb.sh ycsb
 ```

-## Run the following command to start workload on the mongodb pod (make sure to have right parameters for mongodbDC,ycsbDC & namespace)
+Run the following command to start workload on the mongodb pod (make sure to have right parameters for mongodbDC,ycsbDC & namespace)

 ```
 # sh run-workload-mongodb.sh
 ```

 ## Steps below explains the manual procedure about deploying and running workloads on mongodb pods.

 Create new-app from the template
 ```
 # oc new-app mongodb.yaml -p DATABASE_SERVICE_NAME=mongodb -p MEMORY_LIMIT=1Gi -p VOLUME_CAPACITY=10Gi -p STORAGE_CLASS=glusterfs-storage